catspeed-cc/torch-my-gpu/README.md

 # torch-my-gpu
-A torch stress test for your GPU written in Python
+A torch stress test for your NVidia GPU written in Python (compatible with enterprise GPUs like A100)

 Currently in development.
 Will release v1.0.0 shortly...
 Just getting it set up for distribution :)